Risk Management Program (RMP) Overview

 - Available funding for the Risk Management Program

-This rate is then multiplied by your acres and 50% of your AFY: payment = acres x (AFY x 50%) x payment rate
+This rate is then multiplied by your acres and 50% of your AFY: payment = acres x (AFY x 50%) x payment rate.
+Because there is a pre-harvest and a post-harvest calculation, 50% of your AFY is used in each calculation.

 Given the newly imposed $100 million cap on the Risk Management Program, payments may be subject to a proportional limitation of distribution.
 The proration factor is determined by dividing the amount of program funding available by the amount of production for which funding is needed.